-The objective of Nanakian philosophy/Sikh revolution is the complete liberation of men/women via transforming the manmukh (self-centered being) to the gurmukh (God-centered being) by the realization of God/Truth.
-This also incorporates the eradication of ignorance, falsehood, prejudice, poverty and political, religious and economic subjugation and exploitation.
+The objective of Nanakian philosophy/Sikh revolution is the complete liberation of men/women via transforming the manmukh (selfcentered being) to the gurmukh (God-centered being) by the realization of God/Truth.
+This also incorporates the eradication of ignorance, falsehood. prejudice, poverty and political, economic religious and subjugation exploitation.
 Guru Nanak found the masses facing three major problems: alienation from God/Truth (lack of morality), grinding poverty and the tyranny of the ruling class.
 He openly declared his solidarity with the masses in opposition to the ruling class: